Internship in UC's Rhetoric & Professional Writing Program

-Laura Wilson, a professor and director for UC's English: Rhetoric and Professional Writing program, asked me personally to be an intern for the program during the fall of 2017.
-The other intern, Autumn Lala, and I individually and collaboratively produced digital and print promotional and informational materials for the English department at the University of Cincinnati with feedback and deadlines of the department heads.
-We created a promotional bulletin board, a brochure, a flyer with course listings, a postcard, and a video, and the internship culminated in a large, detailed report.
+As an intern for UC's English Rhetoric and Professional Writing program during the fall of 2017, the other intern, Autumn Lala, and I individually and collaboratively produced digital and print promotional and informational materials for the English department at the university with the feedback and deadlines of department heads.
+We created a promotional bulletin board, a brochure, a flyer with course listings, a postcard, a video, and the internship culminated in a large, detailed report.
+See our work below.

 I was chosen to lead the Web Reorganization branch of my team.
 I met with our client multiple times to develop a plan to reorganize their website in a more intuitive, user-friendly way, as the existing structure was somewhat confusing.
 I collaborated with the organization and my team to create four sitemaps to perfect the structure and then used the WordPress platform to alter their content.
 My team also created a redesigned homepage wireframe and visual prototype, took photographs for the organization, and added the blog content that the rest of the team produced.
 At the end of the semester, the entire team created a complete binder of materials for the client and delivered a presentation to them to explain all of the content.

 This was perhaps the most valuable project of my degree and I felt that I got to use absolutely all of the skills I had spent honing over the last three years in the program, including my writing skills, my design skills, my web development and HTML/CSS skills as well as my leadership and organizational skills.
 I developed a very good relationship with my client and played a important role on a team of people with strong and varying skillsets, unique personalities, and different working and planning habits.